techidaily/site-win11-tips/source/_posts/how-to-reactivate-the-forgotten-windows-start-menu.md

 ## 7\.
 Disable Temporary Cortana Files With the Command Prompt

  One of the biggest changes that Microsoft made to Windows 10 was to integrate Cortana into the OS.
 Cortana was Microsoft’s take on a smart voice assistant.
-But it fell short of its goal and a lot of people choose to[disable Cortana](https://www.makeuseof.com/windows-11-enable-disable-cortana/) .
+But it fell short of its goal and a lot of people choose to [disable Cortana](https://www.makeuseof.com/windows-11-enable-disable-cortana/) .

  Unfortunately, Cortana can often cause Windows Explorer to misbehave.
 So, deleting and rebuilding temporary Cortana files can go a long way in fixing Explorer issues, including the Start Menu button not working.